 The Hawke's Bay Farmers Market is a great place on a Sunday morning to taste a wide variety of local products.
+Bring your credit card as it's not for the bargain hunter!

-You can also find plenty of adventure in Hawke's Bay — rafting on the Mohaka River, horse trekking, hunting and trout fishing or golfing on superb courses all over the bay.
+You can also find plenty of adventure in Hawke's Bay — rafting on the Mohaka River, horse trekking, hunting and trout fishing or golfing on superb courses all over the Bay.

 Whatever you may want to do in the region, choose Portmans Motor Lodge for your next stay.